-- How were the indicators for adverse impacts on sustainability factors taken into account?
+How were the indicators for adverse impacts on sustainability factors taken into account?

-PAI indicators were considered either as part of the application of the exclusion criteria or through thresholds on a relative or absolute basis.
+Some PAI indicators were considered either as part of the application of the exclusion criteria or through thresholds on a relative or absolute basis.
 Thresholds have also been defined referring to qualitative or quantitative criteria.

-All mandatory PAIs and some optional ones as set in RTS Annex I Table impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.
-I and II have been considered.
+All mandatory PAIs and some optional ones as set in RTS Annex I Table I and II have been considered.